anwesh08/JavaScript-Notes/Higher Order Functions.md

 -  Problem in the program:
    - Repetitive - same code, different logic

-   - So make the function generic.
+- To overcome this problem make the function generic.

 <b>Generic Function :</b>
 <code>Example :-</code>